 ||West Street, 11 Avenue, 12 Avenue, Henry Hudson Parkway, Broadway, Ashburton Avenue, Saw Mill River Road, Briarcliff-Peekskill Parkway, South Riverside Avenue, North Riverside Avenue, Albany Post Road

-Southern Terminus: FDR Drive and Battery Tunnel (I-478) in Manhattan
+Southern Terminus: FDR Drive and Hugh L. Carey Tunnel (I-478) in Manhattan

 Northern Terminus: Briarcliff-Peekskill Parkway (US 9) in Peekskill